FAQ / Troubleshooting

 Create it first (often on

-):CREATE UNIQUE INDEX CONCURRENTLY IF NOT EXISTS idx_mv_user_activity_user_id ON "public"."mv_user_activity"(user_id);
+id/user_id):CREATE UNIQUE INDEX CONCURRENTLY IF NOT EXISTS idx_mv_user_activity_user_id ON "public"."mv_user_activity"(user_id);

 âConcurrent refresh fails in a transactionâ

-cannot run inside a transaction block.- Ensure your orchestration does not wrap it with
+REFRESH MATERIALIZED VIEW CONCURRENTLYcannot run inside a transaction block.- Ensure your orchestration does not wrap it with

-BEGIN ⌠COMMIT
+BEGIN ⌠COMMIT.

 âRegular refresh locks readersâ